Children's tuberculosis

 Urgent referrals

-Please contact the paediatric infectious disease registrar via the switchboard: 020 3312 6666:
+Contact the paediatric infectious disease registrar via switchboard: 020 3312 6666

-- In hours, request the paediatric infectious disease registrar on bleep 1802
+- In hours: ask for paediatric infectious disease registrar on bleep 1802

-- Out of hours the on-call registrar on bleep 1202.
+- Out of hours: ask for the on-call registrar on bleep 1202

 GP advice

-For non-urgent advice, please contact the TB clinical nurse specialist via switchboard.
+For non-urgent advice, contact the TB clinical nurse specialist via switchboard.

 Latest news See all news